-In a stream valley near Renkum (for a location map see Fig. 2) an alignment of barrows is situated with a length of at least 4.5 km.
-Several barrows of this alignment, archaeologically dated to the late Neolithic A (~2900-2500 BC) and the late Neolithic B period (~2500-2000 BC), have been excavated and sampled for pollen.
-Pollen samples were taken from the old surfaces underneath the barrows and/or the sods the barrows were built of.
+In a stream valley near Renkum (for the location see Fig. 2) an alignment of barrows is situated with a length of at least 4.5 km.
+Several barrows of this alignment, archeologically dated to the late Neolithic A ($\approx 2900-2500$ BC) and the late Neolithic B period ($\approx 2500-2000$ BC), have been excavated and sampled for pollen.
+Pollen samples were taken from the old surfaces underneath the barrows and/or from the sods the barrows were built of.
 Palynological analyses were performed by Casparie and Groenman-van Waateringe (1980, p.
 24-36), with the exception of Bennekom 1.
 Bennekom 1 was published by van Giffen (1954).
-Doorenbosch (2013) reinterpreted and published the data retrieved by the above-mentioned researchers in her PhD thesis.
+Doorenbosch (2013) reinterpreted and published the data retrieved by the abovementioned researchers in her PhD thesis.

 Figure 4 shows the pollen spectra from the barrows of the alignment in the Renkum stream valley.
 In the Neolithic A period Ericales pollen form a considerable part of the pollen spectra.
 Heath pollen tends to spread mostly within a few meters from the place where the heath is growing and pollen is produced (de Kort, 2002).
 This implies that the considerable percentage of heath pollen indicates that all investigated barrows in the area were constructed in an open space with vegetation where heath was an important component.
-In addition to heath grasses also formed part of the vegetation in the open places.
+In addition to heath, grasses also formed part of the vegetation in the open places.
 Arboreal pollen percentages fluctuate between barrows from around 45 to around 75 %, indicating varying sizes of the open spaces the barrows were situated in.
-Based on research that was performed in recent heath areas with varying distances to the forest, such arboreal pollen percentages indicate that the open spaces had an average distance to the forest from 30 until 250 m (Doorenbosch, 2013, chapter 7).
+Based on research that was performed in recent heath areas with varying distances to the forest, such arboreal pollen percentages indicate that the open spaces had an average distance to the forest of 30-250 m (Doorenbosch, 2013, chap.
+7).
 The forest consisted mainly of oak (Quercus) and hazel (Corylus), while alder carr (Alnus) was present in the wetter parts of the landscape.
-The barrows were also built in open spaces, where heath and grasses were the main components.
+The barrows that date to the late Neolithic B period show a similar vegetation composition.
+Apparently these barrows were also built in open spaces, of which heath and grasses were the main components.
 The size of the open spaces seems to be smaller than during the Neolithic A period.
-Arboreal percentages are lower, indicating an ADF (average distance to the forest) of approximately 50 m (Doorenbosch 2013, chapter 7).
+Arboreal percentages are lower, indicating an ADF (average distance to the forest) of approximately 50 m (Doorenbosch 2013, chap.
+7).